Crop Wild Relatives of the Desert Borderlands: Program

 Location: Desert Laboratory on Tumamoc Hill (Tumamoc Hill Rd, Tucson, AZ 85745)

-The Desert Laboratory will provide the opportunity for land management and agricultural research agencies from Mexico and the U.S., universities, nonprofit organizations, botanic gardens, museums, and other stakeholders to convene to plan for enhanced collaborations on crop wild relatives and wild food plants.
+The Desert Laboratory will provide the opportunity for universities, nonprofit organizations, botanic gardens, museums, and other stakeholders to convene to plan for enhanced collaborations on crop wild relatives and wild food plants.
+Invite only.

 Flavors of Wildness: A Tasting Event